 With the basic background out of the way, let’s talk about how radiometric dating actually works.
 Some nuclides are unstable in their formation and decay into the more stable nuclides.
 The amount of time it takes for half of the original or parent nuclide to decay into the resulting nuclide or daughter nuclide, is called a half-life.
 A half-life of a given nuclide can be estimated based on the rate it decays in the present.
 There is an equation for determining the half-life of a given nuclide which is below.

-The T represents the halflife of a give nuclide.
+The T represents the half-life of a given nuclide.
 The odd looking symbol is the decay constant.
 Having either the decay constant or the halflife allows you to calculate the other with ease.
 Halflives are usually measured in years.

 Creationists do not reject radiometric dating when used appropriately.
-For example, C-14 dating is fairly accurate inside six thousand years.
+For example, C-14 dating is fairly accurate within six thousand years.
 However, anything beyond that it begins to lose accuracy.
 Evolutionists base their entire timeline on the support of radiometric dating, but, as we have seen above, it is riddled with assumptions and problems and this article barely scratched the surface.
-If there is interest, I may post more in depth articles about the various types of radiometric dating and their issues.
+If there is interest, I may post more in-depth articles about the various types of radiometric dating and their issues.